 A California icon, Yosemite National Park is among the Golden State’s nine majestic national parks – each with unique features.
 Situated in California’s Sierra Nevada mountains, Yosemite is known for towering waterfalls, massive granite cliffs, ancient Sequoia trees, lush meadows, and deep valleys.
 With so sensory delights, it’s fun to bring along our furry friends.
 Can you take a dog to Yosemite?
 Yes, you can!
 We did and had a blast.
 Here’s how how to safely visit Yosemite with dogs, including dos and don’ts and a list of where dogs are NOT welcome inside the national park.

 As a California native, I’ve been to Yosemite National Park many times throughout my life.
 But it was only recently that my husband and I traveled to Yosemite with our dog, Maya.
 Traveling to Yosemite with dogs is a great experience.
-However, almost like traveling with a baby, we planned a trip with shorter hikes, rest stops and, in general, a more laid-back itinerary.
+However, almost like traveling with a baby, we planned a trip with shorter hikes, rest stops, a dog-friendly Yosemite hotel and, in general, a more laid-back itinerary.
 And we made revisions along the way to accommodate Maya if she was tired or hot.

 Prior to our trip, I researched dog-friendly hiking trails and activities in Yosemite National Park, and was pleased to learn we had many options.
 My main concern was wildlife.
 Are dogs safe in the park?
 Rangers assured me that, yes, dogs are safe.
 While we hoped to see deer and bears (from a distance), we actually didn’t see any.
 We were disappointed, but, as a ranger told me, seeing wildlife in Yosemite doesn’t happen every day.
 But it’s a treasure if you do (and we have in the past).
 If you’re also traveling with kids, they may be interested in earning junior ranger badges.